A Short Story

 The older man smiled warmly.
 “She’s in the garage at home,” he answered.
 “I took the bus today.
 Same as every day, now.”

 “That’s a shame.”
 John answered, politely ignoring the slip of gender objectification.
-You weren’t supposed to call things by female gender names, but it still happened sometimes.
+You weren’t supposed to call things by female gender names, but it still happened sometimes with the elderly.
 “You just don’t see many cars here anymore.
 We were down to 48 last month.”
+He gestured to the otherwise empty mall parking lot around them.
+The mall itself was long gone, a monument to consumerism bulldozed by the new regime.
+Its gigantic parking lot remained.

 “Not like you used to,” Lenny agreed.
-“I was coming here way back when they still had petrol burners.
-Of course, back then the old mall was actually open.
-Easy 200 cars back then.”
+“I was coming here way back when they still had petrol-burners.
+Easy 200 cars in those days.
+On a bad day.”

 “No petrol in my car,” John said.
-“Just a pair of old Tesla motors swapped in, one front and one rear, sync’d and balanced.
-It’d do 150 easy, if BuTrans didn’t put the limiter on it.”
+“Just a pair of old Tesla motors swapped in, one front and one rear, rewound, sync’d and balanced.
+It’d do 170, maybe, if BuTrans didn’t put the limiter on it.”
 He boasted a little, excited to see someone interested in the car he’d spent years putting together from old junkyard parts.

 Another awkward moment passed, for John didn’t know what else to say.
-He had never been very social at the show, but came anyway out of some deep need he didn’t entirely understand.
-Few people bothered to talk to him, as most of the attention was centered on Suzie and xer Precedent 250.
-Xe was always the star of the show, but today the crowd was interested in xer new pink carbon-fiber hood scoop sticker.
-That electric cars didn’t need real hood scoops, much less stickers made up to look like them, was lost on everyone.
-The car itself was painted with spray paint from the local hardware store.
-How xe got the climate offsets needed to get genuine spray paint, John didn’t know, but the rainbow paint job looked awful, supposing anyone would be honest enough with xer to say so.
+He had never been very social at the show, but came anyway out of some deep-seated need he didn’t entirely understand.
+Few people bothered to talk to him, as most of the attention was centered on Suzie and xer new Precedent 2500.
+Xe was always the star of the show, but today the crowd was interested in xer new pink carbon-fiber hood scoop.
+That electric cars didn’t need real hood scoops appeared to be lost on everyone.

-He had saved for nearly a decade to buy his Precedent 1500.
-It had no motor when he found it sitting in the junk yard, so he refitted it with a pair of old salvaged Tesla motors, both front and rear.
-The paint was original, of course, since he had no climate offsets for new paint, but he had spent long hours cleaning it carefully, restoring the shine as much as he could.
-There were bad spots, but it was still better than most.
+He had saved for nearly a decade to buy his Precedent 150.
+It had no motor when he found it sitting in the junk yard, so he refitted it with a pair of old salvaged Tesla motors.
+The paint was original, of course, since he had no climate offsets for a new job, but he had spent long hours cleaning it carefully, restoring the shine as much as he could.
+There were faded spots, and some scratches, but it was still good.
 The tires, on the other hand, were brand new and had cost a fortune, but they were beautiful and gripped the road perfectly.

 “I remember when Raceway Park was still open,” Lenny mused beside him.
 “Those were the days.”